Q. How do I know if I’m eligible to collect workers’ compensation benefits?

 Q. My claim was denied.
 How can I get help now?

 A. If your claim was denied, you might be able to challenge the insurance company’s decision.
-However, it is not recommend you challenge the claim denial without the representation of a knowledgeable work comp attorney at Sacramento Workers’ Compensation Attorney Group.
+However, it is not recommend you challenge the claim denial without the representation of a knowledgeable work comp attorney, chemical exposure attorney Sacramento, delayed claim lawyer Sacramento or a Sacramento denied claim attorneys at Sacramento Workers’ Compensation Attorney Group.
 For many years throughout the area, they have helped workers get full benefits for a workplace accident, even after initially being denied.
 They will use their extensive pool of resources to show the insurance company why their decision should be overturned.

 Q. Can I go to my own doctor for medical treatment?